Inside: Recipe for Greek honey cake – a classic Greek dessert idea

-Combine the flour, baking powder, salt and cinnamon together in a bowl and then put to the side for later.
+First of all you are going to mix together some of the dry ingredients.
+Combine the flour, baking powder, salt and cinnamon together in a large bowl and then put to the side for later.

 For the Honey Syrup:

-In a saucepan, combine the honey with 200g sugar and water.
-Bring it to a simmer and cook for a further 5 minutes.
-Stir in the lemon juice, bring it to the boil and cook for a further 2 minutes.
+In a saucepan, combine the honey with the second lot of sugar (200g) and water.
+Bring it to a simmer and keep it on the heat for a further 5 minutes.
+Stir in the lemon juice, bringing it to the boil and cook for a further 2 minutes.

-Once the cake and syrup are cooled, spike holes into the cake and drizzle the syrup slowly over the cake.
-Allow the syrup to soak into the cake and then serve with a splash of syrup and perhaps some ice cream.
+Allow the syrup to soak into the cake and then serve with a splash of syrup from the remaining mixture and perhaps some ice cream.
 Yum!

 Let me know if you make it and what you think!